Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Implant Bridge

-Unlike a traditional bridge, an implant prosthetic is held into place by titanium implant posts.
+Unlike a traditional bridge, an implant prosthetic is held into place by titanium dental implant posts.
 Mimicking the natural tooth roots, these prosthetics support a dental bridge that rests on top of the implants to create a solid, complete smile that is fully functional.
 These unique bridges can last 30+ years or longer with proper care and eventually fuse with the bone to ensure a firm foundation.
 Opting for this type of prosthetic allows you to avoid altering any other healthy teeth inside your mouth.

 What Are the Benefits of Getting a Dental Bridge?